 One-Digit Numbers

-If there’s just one, single-digit number printed on your golf ball, it’s likely there to make it easier to identify on the course.
-For example, if everyone you’re playing with is using the same golf balls as you, the different numbers printed on the balls will help you to determine whose is whose.
+If there’s just one, single-digit number printed on your golf ball, then the number itself doesn't have a meaning.
+It’s just there to make it easier to identify on the course.
+For example, if everyone you’re playing with is using the same golf balls as you, the different numbers printed on the balls will help you to determine which ball belongs to which player.
+Your Pro V1s might say 2, when your competitors' balls all say 3!

 Golf ball identification is pretty important.
 In match play, hitting the wrong ball will incur a loss of hole penalty.
 In stroke play, hitting someone else’s ball results in a two-stroke penalty.

-To make them even easier to identify, some golfers will mark or personalise their balls, too.
-Purchasing personalised golf balls featuring an image or marking of your choosing is a great way to make ball identification simple, without having to get right up close to it to read a tiny number.
+Sometimes numbers aren't enough, so to make them even easier to identify, golfers will mark or personalise their balls.
+Purchasing personalised golf balls makes golf ball identification simple, without having to get right up close to read a tiny number.

 So, if you find yourself squinting to find your ball on the course, you might want to consider purchasing some personalised golf balls.